sderev/wslshot/README.md

 ### Output

-Upon success, the command will output the new path of the image in Markdown format:
+Upon success, the command outputs the new path in Markdown format:

 ```bash
 ![{uuid}.gif](/assets/images/{uuid}.gif)